Favourite YouTube Channels

 Veritasium Created and hosted by Dr. Derek Muller, a fellow Canadian!
 We love this channel for its deeply thoughtful yet very accessible approach to science.

-3Blue1Brown by Grant Sanderson... a very calm and patient voice explaining math in a way that inspires awe.
+3Blue1Brown by Grant Sanderson... a very calm and patient voice explaining math in a way that the author finds very humbling.

 ColinFurze an awesome and very entertaining maker.
 We think he's brilliant and perhaps could be thought of as England's Adam Savage.